Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Using canned chickpeas are a key for budget friendy recipes.

-I must be on a chickpea kick recently, considering my recent favorite snacks: bbq roasted chickpeas, strawberry chickpea flour muffins and roasted chickpea sandwiches.
+I must be on a chickpea kick recently, considering my recent favorite snacks: bbq roasted chickpeas and strawberry chickpea flour muffins.

 Ingredients For Homemade Vegan Protein Bars